How to Detect Counterfeit Money

-Why is counterfeiting such a hot issue in this country?
-United States dollar bills have a large number of hi-tech security features, and the dollar is one of the most advanced currencies in the world.
-We also have a dedicated government agency, the Secret Service, for combating counterfeiting.
-All this security comes at a price: it’s expensive to print US dollars.
-So why this intense focus on combating fakes?
+The US also have a dedicated government agency, the Secret Service, specializing in combating counterfeiting.
+However, all this security comes at a price: it’s expensive to print US dollars!
+So why such an intense focus on combating fake bills?

 The roots of the counterfeiting problem go way back.
 Fake dollars have been in circulation in the US since the days of colonial rule, followed by a huge increase in counterfeiting during the Civil War.
 Thus, history has made counterfeiting a critical issue in the USA.